Samarth201104/DeepFake_Video/README.md

 ## Project Overview

 This project leverages deep learning techniques to identify manipulated or artificially generated video content.
-It uses a pre-trained Xception model that has been fine-tuned for deepfake detection, capable of analyzing facial regions in videos to distinguish authentic footage from synthetic or manipulated content.
+It uses an Xception model trained from scratch on your deepfake dataset, capable of analyzing facial regions in videos to distinguish authentic footage from synthetic or manipulated content.

 ## Features

 - **Video Deepfake Detection**: Analyzes videos frame-by-frame to detect fake content
 - **Face Detection**: Uses RetinaFace for accurate facial region detection
 - **Web Interface**: Flask-based web application for easy video upload and analysis
-- **Pre-trained Model**: Includes `xception_best.h5` model trained on deepfake datasets
+- **Trained Model**: Includes `xception_best.h5` model trained from scratch on your deepfake dataset
 - **Data Preprocessing**: Automated pipeline for dataset preparation and augmentation
 - **Performance Evaluation**: Built-in evaluation metrics and result visualization